ChifiSource/ChifiDocs.jl/modules/toolips/Toolips/1_get started.md

 #### toolips
 - **a manic web-development framework**

 `toolips` is a software ecosystem that targets the full scope of web-development; from the most basic of APIs to *complex* full-stack applications.
-The goal of this project is to solve the *two-language problem* as it pertains to web-development.
-In normal circumstances, a data-driven website consists of two to three applications;
+The goal of this project is to solve the *two-language problem* as it pertains to web-development -- allowing all web-development to take place in one Scientific programming language.
-- the *front-end*, client-side JavaScript,
-- the *back-end*, server-side JavaScript,
-- and the *data back-end*, server-side statistical language.

-With `Toolips`, each of these applications' goals are facilitated by `Toolips` alongside its `toolips` extension ecosystem, eliminating the need for other languages or servers.
-In addition to targeting a broad range of capabilities, the package also targets *minimalism* at its base -- opting to load features via extensions as they are requested.
-Finally, `Toolips` also utilizes a declarative `export` and routing syntax, alongside the high-level `ToolipsServables` templating syntax.
+---
 # development environment
 To get started with `Toolips`, you will need to add the package to an environment with `Pkg`.
 ```julia